develop-me/bootcamp--week-03--programming-fundamentals/scripts/02/01/script.md

     - one line
     - multi-line with `return`
     - not *identical* to normal function, but advanced topic
-- You can put as much as you like inside a function
+- Example: multiple three numbers
 - You should declare your functions before you use them, they won't run until **call** them (`order.js`)
-- Examples
-    - `greet.js`
-    - multiple three numbers
+- You can put as much as you like inside a function: `greet.js`
 - Writing functions:
     1. Think of a sensible name for the function: a short way of describing its purpose
     2. Think about how many arguments the function needs to accept: this will depend on what you're trying to do